 This course is intended to be an introductory, algebra-based course in physical science.
 The course will cover selected topics in astronomy including historical background, the earth-moon system, the solar system, stars and their evolution, environment and groupings of stars, galaxies, and the frontiers of astronomy.
 Lab is included in this course.

 The main focus of this course will be stellar astrophysics.
 The course will cover the historical development of astronomy, optics and spectroscopy, telescopes, gravitation, planetary systems and comparative planetology, general relativity, stellar structure, H-R diagrams, stellar evolution, and galaxies.
 Lab is included in this course.
 This course is intended for science majors interested in astronomy.
-Basic knowledge of trigonometry is assumed.
-Calculus is recommended.

 This course will cover a topic in the History and Philosophy of Physics.
 The credit hours will be determined by the choice of topics and the professor teaching the course.
 Readings in historical methods and philosophy of history will be included as well as instruction in the use of archival materials and oral histories.
 Proposed topics include: History of Quantum Mechanics and the Influence of the German Romantic Movement, Galileo and the Church, Cold War Science and the Rise of Big Science, Nuclear Security, and Medieval Engineering.